 Source: ECML resource website A quality assurance matrix for CEFR use (2016-2019)

 Refers to the use of explicit language markers to guide listeners or readers through a text or discourse.
-Signposts include phrases like “firstly,” “in conclusion,” or “on the other hand,” helping to organize information and improve coherence by signalling transitions and the structure of arguments.
+Signposts include phrases like “firstly,” “in conclusion,” or “on the other hand,” helping to organise information and improve coherence by signalling transitions and the structure of arguments.

 Source: ECML resource website CEFR Companion Volume implementation toolbox (2020-2022)